 Here again, learn how to give yourself pep talks.
 As I mentioned earlier, look into the books of Dhamma talks from the great ajaans.
 It’s not that they explain very much in their Dhamma talks.
 Their talks are mostly encouragement: that the paths and their fruitions are still within reach, and you’ve got the basic resources you need.
 You’ve got a body, you’ve got a mind, and that’s all you really need for the practice.
 That, plus the determination that you really do want to put an end to suffering.

 You can fuel that determination by reminding yourself of all the sufferings you’ve been through, those that you can remember.
 Think also of the sufferings the Buddha tells you about that you can’t remember: all the times you’ve had your head cut off, all the times you’ve lost a loved one.
-And then you look to the future: Do you want more of that?
-And as for the sufferings in the various realms of rebirth, you don’t have to worry about hell, just look at the animal realm: all the sufferings that we see that the animals have to go through, all the fears they have, with no one to explain anything to them.
+Then you look to the future: Do you want more of that?
+As for the sufferings in the various realms of rebirth, you don’t have to worry about hell, just look at the animal realm: all the sufferings that we see that the animals have to go through, all the fears they have, with no one to explain anything to them.
 Do you want to slide back there?
 That’s one form of encouragement.

 Another form of encouragement, of course, is to read stories of people who actually made it to awakening.
 The Theragatha and Therigatha are really good in this area: the stories of the nuns and the monks who went through an awful lot, and had an awful lot of obstacles in their path, but were able to finally break through.
 Many times the obstacles they were facing were a lot greater than the ones we are.
 As Ven.
 Ananda said, there is a point where conceit can actually come in helpful: “They can do it, why can’t I?”
 That may be a form of conceit, but it’s a useful aid on the path.